 The younger boy snorted loudly before covering a broad grin.

-fat!”
+“He is not fat!”
 Hermione exclaimed.
 “And perhaps if you kept a clean shop and there were no rats, Crookshanks wouldn’t have had the opportunity to escape!”

 At the mention of the word “rat,” Eloise distinctly saw the cat’s eyes narrow on the rodent near her feet, still gnawing at the apple core.
 In a flash, Crookshanks had leapt from Hermione’s arms and was tearing across the street as fast as his stubby legs would allow.
 He nearly came barreling into Eloise and ran between her legs, pouncing on the oblivious rat.

 Hermione let out a gasp and ran after him.
 “Crookshanks!” she exclaimed and suddenly saw Eloise in the fog.
 “Oh,” she said.
 “Um, hello, sorry about him, he just gets hungry… Crookshanks, put it down!
 Oh, that’s disgusting.
 You’re just disgusting!” though she said this in a cooing voice as she picked him up and squeezed him.

 Eloise cringed at the dead rat on the ground.
 She was busy trying to keep from vomiting when one of the twins called, “C’mon, let’s get out of here.
 Harry’s probably clawing his eyes out waiting for company.”